Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Alabama Insights & Trends

-- Alabama has a 4-6 record against the spread while finishing 8-2 overall in its last 10 games.
+- Alabama has gone 8-2 over its past 10 games, with a 4-6 record against the spread during that span.

-- The Crimson Tide have hit the over in five of their past 10 contests.
+- In their past 10 contests, the Crimson Tide have gone over the total five times.

 - The Crimson Tide average 19.4 more points per game (82.6) than the Terrapins allow (63.2).